AlexCsanyi/auth_template/README.md

 This is a very important step as the `src/firebase.js` file is implemented based on this info.
 **For security do NOT commit the `.env.local` file.**

+*Don't forget to enable the email-password method in your Firebase console.*

 2. ### Available Scripts
 In the project directory, you can run: `npm start`.
 Runs the app in the development mode.\